justin13601/ACES/README.md

 pip install -e .
 ```

+> [!NOTE]
-**Note**: To avoid potential dependency conflicts, please install ESGPT first before installing ACES.
-This ensures compatibility with the `polars` version required by ACES.
+> To avoid potential dependency conflicts, please install ESGPT first before installing ACES.
+This ensures
+> compatibility with the `polars` version required by ACES.

 ## Instructions for Use